UA-112830647-1

 Day 02: Kathmandu Valley Sightseeing.

-After breakfast you will be Proceed on to Boudhanath Stupa , Pasupatinath Temple , Patan Darbar square and Swayambhunath Stupa.
-Swayambhunath is a Buddhist Stupa said to be more than 2000 years old, is perched on a hillock 77 meters above the valley floor and offering a bird’s eye view of the Kathmandu City.
+After breakfast, you will Proceed to Boudhanath Stupa, Pashupatinath Temple Patan Durbar Square, and Swayambhunath Stupa.
+Swayambhunath is a Buddhist Stupa said to be more than 2000 years old, is perched on a hillock 77 meters above the valley floor, and offering a bird’s eye view of Kathmandu City.
 Afternoon, tour of Patan, also known as Lalitpur or the “city of beauty” is the oldest city in the valley.
-A great center both of the Newari Buddhist religion and of traditional arts & crafts with 136 bahals or courtyards and 55 major temples.
+A great center both for the Newari Buddhist religion and for traditional arts & crafts with 136 bahals or courtyards and 55 major temples.
 Overnight at your hotel in Kathmandu

 Included meals: Breakfast

 Early morning we drive from Kathmandu for about 8 hours to the village of Syange.
-En route we can see many beautiful villages, farms, flowing rivers and glimpse of beautiful mountain ranges.
+En route, we can see many beautiful villages, farms, flowing rivers, and a glimpse of beautiful mountain ranges.

 Day 04 : Syange/Jagat trekking to Dharapani (1960m).

-Today we follow the trail through forest with pine , fir, oak and maple trees by a river to reach Chame, district headquarter of Manang district.
-Well be surrounded by the green forest around us and over us we’ll see remarkable views of Lamjung Himal, Annapurna II, and Annapurna IV (7,525m).
-We’ll also stop by a small hot springs where we can relax for a while.
+Today we follow the trail through a forest with pine, fir, oak, and maple trees by a river to reach Chame, the district headquarter of Manang district.
+We’ll be surrounded by the green forest around us and over us we’ll see remarkable views of Lamjung Himal, Annapurna II, and Annapurna IV (7,525m).
+We’ll also stop by a small hot spring where we can relax for a while.

 Day 06: Chame to Pisang (3210m).

-We walk through a steep and narrow valley to have our first view of Paungda Danda rock face, a curved rock face rising 1500m from the river.
-From here, we also see clear views of Annapurna 2 at the south and Pisang Peak at the north east.
-Next, we descend to the Manang Valley floor
+We walk through a steep and narrow valley to have our first view of Paungda Danda’s rock face, a curved rock face rising 1500m from the river.
+From here, we also see clear views of Annapurna 2 to the south and Pisang Peak to the northeast.
+Next, we descend to the Manang Valley floor.

 Day 07: Pisang to Manang (3540m).